SUSE/pennyworth/README.md

 ## Release Cycle

 As for now we don't have a time based release cycle.
 We update and publish the gem as needed.
-However don't hesitate about submitting bugs or better yet pull requests.
+However don't hesitate to report bugs or better yet submit fixes as pull requests.
 We will make sure to update the gem with the latest code.

 ## Further information